mythril-forge/vanilla-spells/spells/level-4/summon-greater-demon.md

 ## Description
 You utter foul words, summoning one demon from the chaos of the Abyss.
-You choose the demon's type, which must be one of challenge rating 5 or lower, such as a *shadow demon* or a *barlgura*.
+You choose the demon's type, which must be one of challenge rating 5 or lower, such as a Shadow Demon or a Barlgura.
 The demon appears in an unoccupied space you can see within range, and the demon disappears when it drops to 0 hit points or when the spell ends.

 Roll initiative for the demon, which has its own turns.